microsoft/RL4BandwidthEstimationChallenge/README.md

 ## Challenge Website

-The complete details about the challange and participation rules can be found on the [challenge website](https://www.microsoft.com/en-us/research/academic-program/bandwidth-estimation-challenge/).
+The complete details about the challenge and participation rules can be found on the [challenge website](https://www.microsoft.com/en-us/research/academic-program/bandwidth-estimation-challenge/).

 ## Grand Challenge Description